 Mango has become increasingly popular on Instagram due to the massive #MangoGirls campaign.
-Not only the brand employed content creators to share messages about outfits on Instagram, but it also styled the recent lookbook as models sharing iMessages in an attempt to create a dialogue with the community.
-Much has been already said about the importance of storytelling in marketing, thus, Mango followed suit both on Instagram and in its catalogue.
+Not only did the brand employ content creators to share messages about outfits on Instagram, but it also styled the recent lookbook as models sharing iMessages in an attempt to create a dialogue with the community.
+Much has been already said about the importance of storytelling in marketing, thus, Mango followed suit both on Instagram and in its catalog.

 #MangoGirls Overall Results

-Tapping into the potential that Instagram offers is the activity which many fashion and beauty brands employ.
-Not only the brands which we born digital follow this way, but the major retailers such as Mango quickly realized the opportunity to seize the attention of potential customers who definitely spend much time online and even more during lockdown.
+Tapping into the potential that Instagram offers is the activity that many beauty and fashion brands employ.
+Not only the brands which we born-digital follow this way, but the major retailers such as Mango quickly realized the opportunity to seize the attention of potential customers who definitely spend much time online and even more during the lockdown.

 However, we need to be clear: many IG users mention brands because they aspire to be noticed and then to get partnership deals from brands.
 When we say that Mango obtained $1.5M of the earned media value, it does not mean that the brand paid for all those mentions.
 If we exclude free mentions, which were done by as many as 9K creators, we get 334 creators who were paid or very probably paid* for a Mango mention.